 - Factory production complete full-perimeter 1960 or newer parallel American passenger car frames only.
 Frames may be cut in rear only at a point equal to or behind rear of engine. - 3.2 May only be altered for the installation of springs and shocks. - 3.3 All components must be made of steel and be properly welded. - 3.4 Must be full and complete on both sides, may not be widened or narrowed and must be able to support roll cage on both sides.
 All factory holes must be present for inspection.
-All measurements must meet the frame diagram tolerances listed or be within one half (0.5) inch (either way) of OEM measurements on any measurement not listed on frame diagram-NO TOLERANCE. - 3.5 Minimum height from ground is four (4) inches (Exception: Front cross member may be notched for radiator clearance only).
-Right front frame rail must be at factory height and may not be raised. - 3.6 Rear of frame may be altered to accept leaf or coil springs. - 3.7 Hydraulic, ratchet or electric weight jacks are not allowed anywhere on the racecar.
-Aluminum jack bolts are not allowed. - 3.8 Wheelbase must be a minimum of one-hundred eight (108) inches on both sides (no tolerance). - 3.9 Tubular front clips are not allowed. - 3.10 Maximum overall width of car (at front or rear) shall not exceed eighty (80) inches-NO TOLERANCE. - 3.11 Rear of engine (bell housing flange) must be mounted at least seventy-two (72) inches forward from the center line of the rear axle-NO TOLERANCE.
+All measurements must meet the frame diagram tolerances listed or be within one half (0.5) inch (either way) of OEM measurements on any measurement not listed on frame diagram-NO TOLERANCE. - 3.5 Right outer front frame rail must be at factory height and may not be raised (see measurement "L" in Frame Diagram).
+Minimum height from ground is four (4) inches.
+Maximum height from ground is seven and one-half (7.5) inches (Exception: front cross member)-NO TOLERANCE. - 3.6 Rear of frame may be altered to accept leaf or coil springs. - 3.7 Hydraulic, ratchet or electric weight jacks are not allowed anywhere on the racecar.
+Aluminum jack bolts are not allowed. - 3.8 Wheelbase must be a minimum of one-hundred eight (108) inches on both sides (no tolerance). - 3.9 Tubular front clips are not allowed. - 3.10 Maximum overall width of car (at front or rear) shall not exceed eighty (80) inches-NO TOLERANCE (Exception: door in front of left rear tire for tire clearance). - 3.11 Rear of engine (bell housing flange) must be mounted at least seventy-two (72) inches forward from the center line of the rear axle-NO TOLERANCE.